Anti-symplectic involution and Floer cohomology: Appendix: Review of Kuranishi structure -- orientation and group action

 Let $\text{\rm Aut}(\CM)$ be the set of all conjugacy classes of the automorphisms of $\CM$ and let $\text{\rm Aut}_0(\CM)$ be the set of all conjugacy classes of the orientation preserving automorphisms of $\CM$.
 Both of them become groups by composition.

 \begin{defn} Let $G$ be a finite group which acts on a compact space $\CM$.
 Assume that $\CM$ has a Kuranishi structure.
-We say that $G$ {\it acts} on $\CM$ (as a space with Kuranishi structure) if, for each $g\in G$, the homeomorphism $x \mapsto gx$, $X \to X$ is lifted to an automorphism $g_*$ of the Kuranishi structure and the composition of $g_*$ and $h_*$ is conjugate to $(gh)_*$.
-In other words, an action of $G$ to $X$ is a group homomorphism $G \to \text{\rm Aut}(X)$.
+We say that $G$ {\it acts} on $\CM$ (as a space with Kuranishi structure) if, for each $g\in G$, the homeomorphism $x \mapsto gx$, $\CM \to \CM$ induces an automorphism $g_*$ of the Kuranishi structure and the composition of $g_*$ and $h_*$ is conjugate to $(gh)_*$.
+In other words, an action of $G$ to $\CM$ is a group homomorphism $G \to \text{\rm Aut}(\CM)$.

 An {\it involution} of a space with Kuranishi structure is a $\Z_2$ action. \end{defn}